datapolitan/MiningTheWeb/README.md

 <a id='course-requirements'></a>
 ###Course Requirements
-All students will need to bring their own laptop for exercises during class.
-Time will be set aside to help install, configure, and run the programs necessary for all assignments, projects, and exercises.
+**All students will need to bring their own laptop for exercises during class.** Time will be set aside to help install, configure, and run the programs necessary for all assignments, projects, and exercises.
 Where possible, all programs will be free and open-source.
-All assigned work using services hosted online can be run using free accounts.
+All assigned work using services hosted online can be run using free accounts. **Please update your system to the latest version of your prefered operating system prior to the first day of class to ensure you're able to successfully install and use the tools in class.**

 You will be required to have free accounts with the following services: